Sleeping in Airports

 13. Check out the seasonal activities

 For 20 years, the airport has transformed the Munich Airport Center into a Christmas and winter wonderland.
-If you’re flying through between mid-November and New Years, pop into the MAC for decorated trees, twinkling lights, a pine forest and ice rink, and local market goods.
-You can even try your hand at Eisstockschiessen, a local sport that resembles curling, but without the brooms.
+If you’re flying through between mid-November and New Year’s, pop into the MAC for decorated trees, twinkling lights, a pine forest and ice rink, and local market goods.
+You can even try Eisstockschiessen, a local sport resembling curling without the brooms.

 14. Stop by a salon